 In regards to her accomplishments with endocrine surgery, Dr. Greg Mancini said, "Dr. Tanaz is great!
 Her background brings a unique and welcome expertise for our patients and for our training programs."

-Dr. Vaghaiwalla was able to travel to Thailand for one month during her fellowship at the University of Chicago where she gained additional training in scarless surgery for thyroid and parathyroid disorders using the transoral endoscopic thyroidectomy vestibular approach (TOWTVA).
+Dr. Vaghaiwalla was able to travel to Thailand for one month during her fellowship at the University of Chicago where she gained additional training in scarless surgery for thyroid and parathyroid disorders using the transoral endoscopic thyroidectomy vestibular approach (TOETVA).

 "Thailand is also where I discovered my favorite dessert, mango sticky rice called khao niaow ma muang," Dr. Vaghaiwalla added.